jskim1991/spring-application-event-workshop/README.md

-### What is Spring Application Event?
+### What is Event-Driven Architecture?
-- Provides a simple way for components in the **same application** to communicate using **publish-subscribe** model
-- **In-memory event mechanism** based on the **observer pattern**, allowing **synchronous and asynchronous** communication between Spring beans
+- ...
+- ...
+- ...

+### What are some common patterns in EDA?
+- ...
+- ...
+- ...

+### How have you made your application event-driven in the past?
+- ...
+- ...
+- ...

 ### Why use Events?
 - Decoupling - Reduce tight coupling between components
-- Separation of Concerns - Keep core logic clean
 - Flexibility - Add or change behavior without modifying existing logic
-- Extendability - Easily hook into business flows with new listeners
+- Scalability - Handle high loads by processing events asynchronously
+- Reliability - Events can be processed safely without being lost

 ### Example Real world use cases